hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_conducting_experiments_on_a_massiv_6e1d22ae-ba5e-4476-80f3-dba42c1988cf-0_3.content.md

 # Exploring Icy Moons in the Outer Solar System

 Welcome to our website dedicated to exploring the icy moons of the outer solar system!
-Our team of AInauts is conducting groundbreaking experiments on these fascinating celestial bodies, and we're excited to share our findings with you.
+Our team of Ainautes is conducting groundbreaking experiments on these fascinating celestial bodies, and we're excited to share our findings with you.

 ## About Us